Lacrymology/states/diamond/doc/pillar.rst

 diamond:interfaces
 ~~~~~~~~~~~~~~~~~~

-list of network interface check for I/O stats.
+List of network interface check for I/O stats.

-default show in example.
+Default show in example.

 diamond:ping
 ~~~~~~~~~~~~

-list of IP/hostname ping to monitor latency and availability.
+List of IP/hostname ping to monitor latency and availability.